ligato/docs/docs/developer-guide/kvs-troubleshooting.md

  * <a name="stateful-descriptor"></a>
    **implementing stateful descriptors**
     - descriptors are meant to be stateless.
-Inside callbacks, they should operate only with method input arguments, as received from the scheduler (i.e. key, value, metadata)
+Inside callbacks, they should operate only with method input arguments, as received from the KV Scheduler (i.e. key, value, metadata)
     - it is still permitted to implement CRUD operations as methods of a structure.
 But the structure should only act as a "static context" for the descriptor.
 Storing references to the logger and SB handler(s) are examples.
 These are items that do not change once the descriptor is constructed, and typically received as input arguments for the descriptor constructor
-    - all key-value pairs and the associated metadata are stored inside the graph, and exposed through transaction logs and REST APIs.
+    - all key-value pairs and the associated metadata are stored inside the graph, and exposed through [transaction logs](../developer-guide/kvs-troubleshootingmd#understanding-the-kv-scheduler-transaction-log) and [REST APIs][rest-kv-system].
 If descriptors do not hide any state internally, the system state will be visible from the outside, and issues will be easier to reproduce
-    - use metadata to maintain an extra run-time data alongside values.
+    - use metadata to maintain extra run-time data alongside values.
 Do `NOT` use context
     - this is considered bad practice:

 ``` golang